TORO-IO/hubot/README.md

 batibot mute                  - Mute the Music.
 Boooooo! batibot current song          - Shows the current track info

+# Spotify Help
+# Returns Hubot README.md file as code for faster copy+pasta mode
+batibot spotify help

+# Search Track
+# Search for a track using keywords or spotify's uri
+batibot spotify search track: [Song_Title - Artist | spotify:track:uri]

+# Add Track to Playlist
+# Adds a track to the playlist queue
+batibot spotify playlist add: [spotify:track:uri]

+# Set a Playlist
+# You may set a playlist where users can queue songs, if a playlist isn't a
+# collaborative one, song requests will not be queued.
+batibot spotify playlist set: [ spotify:user:name:playlist:uri ]

 # Play a track or Playlist
 # Typically you can get a track uri or playlist uri from copying and pasting
 # from spotify app.
 You may use BatiBot to search for a playlist or a track
 batibot spotify play track: [ spotify:track:uri | spotify:user:name:playlist:uri ]

-# Set a Playlist
-# You may set a playlist where users can queue songs, if a playlist isn't a
-# collaborative one, song requests will not be queued.
-batibot spotify playlist set: [ spotify:user:name:playlist:uri ]
 ```